 - customise elements of the promotional layout and/or content of the pages of the website;

 - store your product selections to the shopping basket;

 - collect statistical information about how our visitors use the website(s) so that we can improve the website(s) and learn which parts are most popular to visitors; and

-- Gather information through our advertising partners, about the pages on the Emap website(s) that you visit, and also other information about other websites that you visit, so as to place you in a “interest segment”.
+- Gather information through our advertising partners, about the pages on the Groundsure website(s) that you visit, and also other information about other websites that you visit, so as to place you in an “interest segment”.
 [This information is collected, in an anonymous form but may include information such as about the county and city you are in, together with the name of your internet service provider].
 This information is then used to serve interest-based advertisements which it is believed will be targeted to your interests.
 For more information about this type of interest based advertising, and about how to turn this feature off please visit www.youronlinechoices.co.uk or follow the link to the website of our advertising partners shown below.
 Without these cookies, advertisements you encounter will be less relevant to you and to your interests.

-Some of the cookies used by Emap websites are set by us, and some are set by third parties who are delivering services on our behalf.
+Some of the cookies used by Groundsure websites are set by us, and some are set by third parties who are delivering services on our behalf.
 Most web browsers automatically accept cookies but, if you prefer, you can change your browser to prevent that or to notify you each time a cookie is set.
 You can also learn more about cookies by visiting www.allaboutcookies.org which includes additional useful information on cookies and how to block cookies using different types of browser.
-Please note however, that by blocking or deleting cookies used on an Emap website(s) you may not be able to take full advantage of the website(s) if you do so.
+Please note however, that by blocking or deleting cookies used on a Groundsure website(s) you may not be able to take full advantage of the website(s) if you do so.

 a) Our cookies